 Firstly we need to define the 2 main formats of how images are digitally created and used in certain software and applications.

 These images are created using lots of lines or paths (are mapped out using mathematical equations which calculate where the edges of the shapes sit in relation to one another).
-This format is commonly used in Auto CAD software to create building plans and 3D images, but is also used in design software such as Adobe Illustrator to create logos, icons and infographics.
+This format is commonly used in Auto CAD software to create building plans and 3D images, but is also used in design software such as Adobe Illustrator to create logos, icons and infographic examples.
 The main benefits in using this format:

 Pixels are used to create images, these are lots of coloured squares put together to create an image, like you see on a TV screen if you look very closely.
 Software programmes such as Adobe Photoshop are used to edit this format, this is were the term ‘Photoshopping’ comes from.
 Qualities of this format are: